 Punch down the dough.
 On a lightly floured surface, knead dough a few times, and roll out to 1/4 inch thick.
 Cover with a clean kitchen towel, and let rest for 5 minutes.
 Using a 2-inch cookie cutter, cut out rounds, and transfer to a lightly floured baking sheet.
 Reroll scraps, and cut out.
 Cover rounds with kitchen towel, and let rise slightly in a warm, draft-free place for 20 minutes.

-Meanwhile, heat oil in a pot until it reaches 375.
+Meanwhile, heat oil in a pot until it reaches 375 degrees.
 Line a wire rack with paper towels.
 Working in batches of 4 or 5, add doughnuts to oil, and fry, turning once, until golden and puffed, about 1 minute per side.
 Using a slotted spoon, place doughnuts on rack to cool.

 Place a wire rack on parchment or a baking sheet.
 Whisk together confectioners' sugar and remaining 2 tablespoons milk in a shallow bowl.
 Spoon jam into a pastry bag fitted with a plain 3/8-inch tip (such as Ateco #804).
 Pierce a hole in the side of a doughnut with the tip, and squeeze in jam to fill (filled doughnuts will feel heavy).
 Place on rack.
 Repeat.